 The UW has several programs and resources to help keep students safe, including the Husky NightRide shuttle and a campus alert system.
 In case of an emergency situation, they should call 911.

 Did you know?

-The UW’s Language Exchange Program pairs English language learners with fluent English speakers for weekly conversation sessions.
+The UW’s International & English Language Programs pairs English language learners with fluent English speakers for weekly conversation sessions.
 It’s a fun way for non-native speakers to improve their English fluency, make a friend and learn about American culture.